 Baking supplies are endlessly inventive because baking is endlessly inventive.
-A “celebrity chef” from the early 1800s and the inventor of French haute cuisine, Marie-Antoine Carême said it well: “The fine arts are five in number, namely: painting, sculpture, poetry, music, and architecture, the principal branch of the latter being pastry.”
+A “celebrity chef” from the early 1800s and the inventor of French haute cuisine, Marie-Antoine Carême, said it well: “The fine arts are five in number, namely: painting, sculpture, poetry, music, and architecture, the principal branch of the latter being pastry.”

 Home baking, of course, can be either beautifully simple or intensely complex.
-It all depends on the available time, resources, and personal taste.
+It all depends on available time, resources, and personal taste.
 In this curated selection of baking supplies, we’re including the basic tools used in almost every recipe, whether sweet or savory.
-A good tool can make the work so much easier!
+A good tool can make the work so much easier.

 For delicious, enjoyable, time-saving baking, here's our list of the best baking supplies.

 Manufactured by the well-trusted Calphalon brand of Perrsyburg, Ohio, the heavy-gauge steel won't buckle in the oven, and the nonstick surface is designed to release up to two times better than Calphalon Classic Bakeware.
 This set is oven safe to 450 degrees and dishwasher safe.
-This makes a great gift for someone new to baking or for your own kitchen!
+This makes a great gift for someone new to baking or for your own kitchen.

 A cooling rack gives your baked goods a place to cool while allowing air to circulate below and around to prevent moisture from forming, which will cause sogginess.
 This grid is versatile because you can also pop it in the oven if you want to crisp a pizza or veggies.
-The temperature-safe cooling rack (oven safe up to 400 degrees) is built of sturdy aluminum with a PFOA-free nonstick coating so you don't have to worry about your cookies and cakes sticking.
+The temperature-safe cooling rack (oven safe up to 400 degrees) is built of sturdy aluminum with a PFOA-free nonstick coating, so you don't have to worry about your cookies and cakes sticking.